22 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, you cannot be on certain treatments like systemic steroids or have had recent anti-cancer therapy.
 It's best to discuss your specific medications with the trial team.

-What makes the TILT-123 + Pembrolizumab treatment unique for lung cancer?
+What evidence suggests that TILT-123 and Pembrolizumab could be effective for lung cancer?

 This trial is for adults with non-small cell lung cancer that's not responding to immune checkpoint inhibitors.
 They need a tumor big enough for safe biopsy, measurable disease per RECIST 1.1, and good organ function shown by specific blood counts (WBCs >3.0, ANC ≥1500/µL, Platelets ≥100000/µL, Hemoglobin ≥9.0 g/dL).